rrgn/final-project/public/spec.md

 <!-- 2. form validation -->

 <!-- 1. make invalid email show on page -->
-1. invalid key provided for decrypt bad decrypt error - show on page when wrong key is provided, crashes server figure out how to reset
+1. invalid key provided for decrypt bad decrypt error, crashes server figure out how to reset
 <!-- 2. on page reload, hidden divs show up -->
 <!-- 2. add account has already been clicked, when another account is added, doesn't call $scope.unlock -->
 <!-- 2. add new data for existing user -->